bootstrapworld/curriculum/lessons/Early-Math/computation/langs/en-us/slides.md

 The second game involves analyzing four different Circles of Evaluation to determine which one is not equivalent.

-- Turn to @printable-exercise{wodb.adoc}.
+- Turn to @printable-exercise{pages/wodb.adoc}.
 Let's try the first problem (below) together.
 Which one doesn't belong and why?
 - Now complete the worksheet on your own.

 @image{images/wodb.png}